Penn State vs. Villanova NCAA Football Odds, Plays and Insights | September 25, 2021

-The No. 6 Penn State Nittany Lions (3-0) are heavily favored by 29 points over the FCS Villanova Wildcats on Saturday, September 25, 2021 at Beaver Stadium.
+The No. 6 Penn State Nittany Lions (3-0) host the FCS Villanova Wildcats on Saturday, September 25, 2021 at Beaver Stadium.
+The Nittany Lions are heavily favored by 30.5 points in the contest.
+An over/under of 54.5 is set for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.